11 - Secondary Consolidation

 To add a Query Point:

-1. Select Query > Add Point Add Query Point icon
+- Select Query > Add Point

-2. Leave the default choice of Automatic.
+You will see the Query Point dialog as shown. - Leave the default choice of Automatic.
 This will generate subdivisions such that the discretization is denser near the ground surface where the high-stress gradients are likely to be.

-3. Click OK and the cursor will become a cross-hairs in the Plan View.
+- Click OK and the cursor will become a cross-hairs in the Plan View.
 You now need to specify the location of the Query Point.
 Click on the center of the square load.

 In the 3D View, you should now see a query line descending from the center of the load.
 By default, the Total Settlement will be plotted along the line (if not, go to the Results tab and change the plot type to Total Settlement with the data type dropdown).
 Rotate and zoom in to better look at the results.